wurflrll/Circuit_Analysis_Fun/Colpitts_and_Crystal/crystal.md

 ## The Quick Fixes

 To decrease the amplitude of the oscillator, one thing we can do is change our DC operating point.
-If we think about our simple BJT model, the current gain should be proportional to around $\frac{\B}{r_{\pi}}$.
+If we think about our simple BJT model, the current gain should be proportional to around $\frac{\beta}{r_{\pi}}$.